soulgalore/seleniumconf16/README.md

 ## Firefox
 If you use latest Firefox you will need Geckodriver in your PATH to be able to run.
 Download from [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases).

+## Run the example
+The examples are located in examples/ and you run them like this: node examples/harFirefox.js